caleblawrence/yoto-playlist-automations/README.md

 # yoto-playlist-automations

-This application processes a list of media links (such as Youtube videos) and downloads each file to a folder so it can be uploaded on a DIY Yoto card.
+This application processes a list of media links (such as Youtube videos) and downloads each file to a folder so it can be uploaded on a DIY Yoto card (A Yoto is a low tech kids music player and you can make custom Yoto cards with your own files).
 Notion makes it easy to have a running todo list of songs or other items to put on a card and this automation conveniently downloads each file and converts it to an mp3 for you.

 ### Steps to run locally